 Applying the principles and change activators outlined in this paper, you will see how leaders who embody new characteristics of leadership can reshape organizational behaviors to support sustainability.
 If there is just one thing we hope you will take away from this paper, it's that if you simply change the way leaders lead, you can change culture.
 For industrial clusters, as well as mining and metals companies, that can mean a faster track toward decarbonizing the industries.

 Gastón Carrión

-Managing Director, Global

-Natural Resources Talent

-& Organization, Accenture
+Managing Director, Global Natural Resources Talent & Organization, Accenture

 Jörgen Sandström

-Head of Energy, Materials,

-Infrastructure Program

-Industrial Transformation,

-World Economic Forum
+Head of Energy, Materials, Infrastructure Program Industrial Transformation, World Economic Forum of university graduates choose to enter mining and metals as a career

 A mere 5%